faizns/faizns/README.md

 # **Hi there!** 👋🏼
 I’m Faiz, an aspiring data analyst or scientist with a marine science study background.
 Enjoy working with numbers and loves learning and exploring new skills.
-I'm currently transitioning to data since April 2022.

 ### 📂 **Complete Projects**
 - [**Here's**](https://github.com/faizns/Faizs-Data-Portofolio) **my portfolio**